 With cloud computing, there is no upfront cost.
 This is a huge benefit for Small Businesses, Small offices/home offices, and start-ups.
 When these types of organizations go for IT installations, they have to plan and arrange funds for IT hardware investments.
 Hardware like storage drives, processors, networking equipment, etc which are required as part of any IT upgrade is very costly.
 With cloud computing, the cost of this hardware can actually be covered by the operations of the company.

 Not only is this equipment very costly the configuration which is purchased will depend on the peak capacity required by any organization.
-So if a small business requires X storage drives, Y processors and Z networking equipment at peak capacity, it will purchase X storage drives, Y processors and Z networking equipment.
-However, in general, the average requirement would only be X/4 storage drives, Y/4 processors and Z/4 networking equipment.
+So if a small business requires X storage drives, Y processors, and Z networking equipment at peak capacity, it will purchase X storage drives, Y processors, and Z networking equipment.
+However, in general, the average requirement would only be X/4 storage drives, Y/4 processors, and Z/4 networking equipment.
 Hence most times the hardware is actually the idea.
 With cloud computing, you only pay for what you use.
-Which would mean you would pay for X/4 storage drives, Y/4 processors and Z/4 networking equipment, thus you save a lot of money.
+This would mean you would pay for X/4 storage drives, Y/4 processors, and Z/4 networking equipment, thus you save a lot of money.

 Money has a time value.
 As the cloud doesn’t require any capital investment, a huge amount of money is saved and which can be re-invested for higher returns.